StefanoMarina/sysjack/README.md

 As a bonus, SYSJACK can create other systemd services, which can be really useful if you are planning to do a simple synth, i.e. a single process running on JACK.

+Benefits of this approach are:
+- all systemd benefits including restart on crash;
+- hierarchy: run other stuff only after JACKD is started;
+- configurable: sometimes you have to change parameters over and over to get the right configuration.
+Some other times you need to know certain parameters.
+This helped me a lot in checking out the right configuration for my headless pi.

 ## Requirements

 You need a Linux OS with a **low latency kernel**.
 To find out if yours kernels are realtime, write: